SETBACKTESTMODE

 this picture

-- backtestRegularRaw - signal-based backtest, redundant (raw) signals are NOT removed, only one position per symbol allowed
+backtestRegularRaw - signal-based backtest, redundant (raw) entry signals are NOT removed, only one position per symbol allowed

-- backtestRegularRawMulti - signal-based backtest, redundant (raw) signals are NOT removed, MULTIPLE positions per symbol will be open if BUY/SHORT signal is "true" for more than one bar and there are free funds, Sell/Cover exit all open positions on given symbol, Scale-In/Out work on all open positions of given symbol at once.
+backtestRegularRawMulti - signal-based backtest, redundant (raw) entry signals are NOT removed, MULTIPLE positions per symbol will be open if BUY/SHORT signal is true for more than one bar and there are free funds, Sell/Cover exit all open positions on given symbol, Scale-In/Out work on all open positions of given symbol at once.

 |